hashicorp/consul/website/source/docs/install/bootstrapping.html.md

 - Specify a list of servers with [-retry-join](https://www.consul.io/docs/agent/options.html#_retry_join) option.
 - Use automatic joining by tag for supported cloud environments with the [-retry-join](https://www.consul.io/docs/agent/options.html#_retry_join) option.

-For all three methods, you can use either the agent configuration file or the command line flag.
+All three methods can be set in the agent configuration file or the command line flag.

 ### Manually Join the Servers